nasywaarr/Social-Data-Science-Hackathon-2023/README.md

 ## Insights
 - **Rainfall vs. Food Insecurity**: Fluctuations in rainfall correlate with changes in food insecurity levels, impacted by regional factors.
 - **Market Prices**: Significant effects on food insecurity, especially in challenging weather conditions.

-## Acknowledgments
-- World Food Programme for providing the dataset
-- Central European University for organizing the hackathon